 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator, which collectively employ all of our personnel and pay their salaries, benefits, and general expenses directly.
 Both our Adviser and Administrator are affiliates of ours, as their parent company is owned and controlled by Mr. David Gladstone, our chairman and chief executive officer.
-Two of our executive officers, Mr. Gladstone and Mr. Terry Brubaker (our vice chairman and chief operating officer) serve as directors and executive officers of our Adviser and our Administrator.
+Two of our executive officers, Mr. Gladstone and Mr. Terry Lee Brubaker (our vice chairman and chief operating officer) serve as directors and executive officers of our Adviser and our Administrator.
 Our president, Mr. Robert Cutlip, is an executive managing director of our Adviser.
-Mr. Michael LiCalsi, our general counsel and secretary.
+Mr. Michael LiCalsi, our general counsel and secretary, serves as our Administrator's president, general counsel and secretary.
 We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Administrator (the "Administration Agreement").
-The services and fees under the Advisory Agreement and Administrator.
-Agreement are described below.
-As of March 31, 2018 and December 31, 2017, \$2.4 million and \$2.3 million, respectively, were collectively due to our Adviser and Administrator.
+The services and fees under the Advisory Agreement and Administration Agreement are described below.
+As of June 30, 2018 and December 31, 2017, \$2.4 million and \$2.3 million, respectively, were collectively due to our Adviser and Administrator.